MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **toolbar_type** – Tell us the toolbar type that is presenting on compose page.
 Possible values are compose_actions and formatting.

-- **trigger** - Tell us the path of how user start a compose feature.
+- **trigger** - Tell us the path of how user starts a compose feature.
 For example, for the Text Elaborate feature, our users could either start it by clicking the toolbar icon, or by clicking the placeholder within compose area.

 #### compose.mail.rearrange